ErynGalen/poincare-nodes-view/README.md

 By default some reduction steps aren't displayed, the following options are available to show them:
 * `--useless`: show all the steps, even those doing nothing.
 Implies `--number-to-rational`
-* `--number-to-rational`: show steps which transform f.e. a BasedInteger into a Rational with the same value
+* `--number-to-rational`: show steps which transform f.e. a BasedInteger into a Rational with the same value By default the nodes are displayed in a short form representing them briefly.
+If you wish to display the [long form](#poincare-node-long-form), you can use:
+* `--long`

 ### Building
 To compile it in release mode you can use `cargo build --release`.